JAORMX/deet.blog/content/posts/day-7-deet-s-1st-day-out.md

 ### Give time, then time and then a little gentle push

-We let Deet be for a while so she can get used to the collar and leashes and that she could digest what just happened.
+We let Deet be for a while so she could get used to the collar and leashes and that she could digest what just happened.
 At this point, we also considered that maybe it's too early to go out but on the other hand we still had that feeling that she can do it and she could even get excited outside.

-So we gave a try!
+So we gave it a try!

 {{< figure src="/images/whatsapp-image-2020-07-11-at-10-05-12.jpeg" caption="_Here we go!_" >}}